 The solution: Use super-low or zero-VOC paints and stains.
 Look also for "biocide-free" paints with natural pigments.
 If your home was built before 1970, test your home and your children's blood lead levels.
 Paint over lead-based paint to minimize dust and chipping.

 Visit the National Green Pages™ category: paints

-Check out our article: Nontoxic Paints and Stains
+Check out our article: Eco-Friendly Paints and Stains

 3. Look for Sustainable Furniture

 The problem: Some wood furniture can release VOCs from adhesives and finishes.
-Ureea formaldehyde is used in particle-board furniture.
+Urea formaldehyde is used in particle-board furniture.
 Most upholstered furniture is treated with flame-retardant polybrominated diphenl ethers (PBDEs).
-These toxins may be linked to: cancer, endocrine disruption, neurtotoxicity, and respiratory irritation.
+These toxins may be linked to cancer, endocrine disruption, neurotoxicity, and respiratory irritation.

 The solution: Seal exposed edges of particle board and pressed wood with a zero-VOC sealant (like AFM Safecoat's Safe Seal sealant).
 Consider buying all-natural furniture, made from solid wood or natural, organic ingredients like organic cotton or hemp.
 Look for furniture made without toxic flame retardants.